yogeshvas/WindyUI-OpenSource/README.md

 1. One Component per Issue: Each Issue request should address only one component.
 This practice helps streamline the review process and track changes effectively.
 2. Mention NPM Libraries: If your component relies on external npm libraries, include these details in your PR description to inform the reviewers about any dependencies.
 3. Include a Screenshot: If possible, provide a screenshot link of your component in the PR description.
 This visual aid helps reviewers quickly understand your contribution.
+4. Star and Fork it to let others know your presesnce.

 ```